Prucalopride: Pharmacokinetics

 Prucalopride is rapidly absorbed (Cmax attained 2–3 hours after single 2 mg oral dose) and is extensively distributed.
 Metabolism is not the major route of elimination.
 In vitro, human liver metabolism is very slow and only minor amounts of metabolites are found.
 A large fraction of the active substance is excreted unchanged (about 60% of the administered dose in urine and at least 6% in feces).
 Renal excretion of unchanged prucalopride involves both passive filtration and active secretion.
 Plasma clearance averages 317 ml/min, terminal half-life is 24–30 hours, and steady-state is reached within 3–4 days.
 On once daily treatment with 2 mg prucalopride, steady-state plasma concentrations fluctuate between trough and peak values of 2.5 and 7 ng/ml, respectively.

 In vitro data indicate that prucalopride has a low interaction potential, and therapeutic concentrations of prucalopride are not expected to affect the CYP-mediated metabolism of co-medicated medicinal products.

-Approval
+Society and culture

+Legal status

-In the European Economic Area, prucalopride was originally approved for the symptomatic treatment of chronic constipation in women in whom laxatives fail to provide adequate relief.
-Subsequently, it has been approved by the European Commission for use in adults – that is, including male patients – for the same indication.
+In the European Economic Area, prucalopride was originally authorized for the symptomatic treatment of chronic constipation in women in whom laxatives fail to provide adequate relief.
+Subsequently, it has been authorized by the European Commission for use in all adults for the same indication.